 We go to great lengths to view the world in a way that protects us from threats to our psychological well-being.

 We create stories that conform to societal expectations, our personal philosophies, and whatever happens to be on our mind at the moment.

 We are masters at spinning our stories to explain our behavior and to avoid threatening information.

 Very often our conscious desires are not aligned with our subconscious, which leads to conflict and anxiety.

 People whose conscious goals match their unconscious desires are always happier and more successful.

 To achieve personal breakthroughs, we must work to make the unconscious conscious—then we can strip away the limiting beliefs.

 Our unconscious is critical for our survival, but because it operates out of sight, it is largely inaccessible.

 Introspection can shine light on thoughts and feelings we were not previously aware of—but that only goes so far—not everything can be so easily seen.

-Because there is no direct link to the unconscious, it usually must be uncovered with the help of a skilled coach or therapist.
+Because there is no direct link to the unconscious, it usually must be uncovered with the help of a skilled coach.